On Aug. 17, 2021, RRGSD Trustees voted to make face coverings mandatory for all students and staff.

 ROANOKE RAPIDS GRADED SCHOOL DISTRICT’S RESPONSE TO CORONAVIRUS (COVID-19)

 RRGSD is committed to keeping the community well informed.
 We recognize that communication is vital during this uncertain time.
 We will take every step possible to provide accurate and up-to-date information, while also adhering to laws that prohibit the release of confidential medical information.
-The Health Insurance Portability and Accountability Act (HIPPA), and other privacy protection laws, prohibit us from disclosing any personally identifiable information.

 Keeping our schools and workplaces healthy and safe will be a team effort and we need your help.
 Each school is prepared to act immediately and consistently if and when a student or staff member tests positive for COVID-19 or exhibits symptoms consistent with COVID-19.